12 Best Subtitle Fonts for Video Editing (Free and Paid Options)

 Because it looks good at small sizes Retailer IKEA switched both print catalog and signage to the font.

 The Verdana typeface consists of four fonts that were the first to address issues around on-screen display and reading.
-The various weights in the family offer contrast and ensure great reading at small sizes like 8 pt.
+The various weights in the family offer contrast and ensure great reading at small sizes like 8 pt — useful when subtitles need to stay readable on mobile or in tight on-screen real estate.

 [#TOC5]5.
 Tahoma[#TOC5]